 2020 looks like being the biggest black swan event since WWII.
 The global pandemic has affected the mentality of investors all over the world.
 Both the present and the future are now being defined by uncertainty.
 To offer some clarity to what is happening and to provide a number of different perspectives is the mission of the M&A Community.

-Recently, iDeals hosted an M&A Community talk show to discuss investment opportunities and risk analysis in the global energy industry.
+Recently, M&A Community hosted a talk show to discuss investment opportunities and risk analysis in the global energy industry.
 We were joined by Legend Yi from the leading global energy consulting group, Wood Mackenzie.
 He shared his opinions concerning the current situation on the global energy markets, the future of renewable energy, and gave some recommendations for investors looking for electricity projects all over the world.

 Why are investments in the energy sector worth paying attention to today, amidst the economic downturn caused by the pandemic?

 Looking at recent years, we can surely state that globally, our demand for energy is much higher than it used to be.
 It is still rising, regardless if we are talking about developed countries, those developing or less developed ones.
 Moreover, there will be a stable upward trend in the future as well.

 Yes, in China, in February-March 2020 we observed a substantial decrease in energy consumption that, of course, was caused by Covid-19 and the subsequent lockdown.
 But as soon as in April, we were seeing a gradual increase again.
 There are several reasons for this.
 Firstly, most countries introduced policies to stimulate their economies, thus creating additional demand.
 Secondly, both households and industries are going to increase their energy consumption.
 We can expect explosive growth in the future.

 For these reasons, I believe that right now is a great time to invest in the energy or electricity sectors.